Mpouransari/Tarantula-Trade-Extension-T-TTE/README.md

     * FireFox : coming soon

+5 .
+Copy EA file to MetaTrader Platform

+  - File / Open Data folder / MQL5 OR MQL4 / Experts : ( Copy the contents of the Expert folder and paste here )

+  - File / Open Data folder / MQL5 OR MQL4 / Include : ( Copy the contents of the Include folder and paste here )

-3 .
+4 .
 Send your Order from Tradingview to Metatrader.

-4 .
+5 .
 Enjoy your Trade ... 💸

 # Information